- My Account

 - Collections, Disconnections, and Unauthorized Utility Use

-Account Name Changes
+Name Changes and Account Transfers

 JEA adheres to the Fair Credit Reporting Act (2003) and the Fair and Accurate Credit Transactions Act (2009), which requires a customer's legal name to report utility credit properly*.